Vadfinnsinte/404-Not-Founders-GroupAssignment/README.md

 ### Here we decided to use these colors:

-Menyval(aktiv): Orange1
+Menu option (active): Orange1

-Title: Använd hex färgen #FFA500.
+Title: Use the hex color #FFA500.

-Error (error från server eller om du skrivit fel): Red

-Success (Något har registrerats korrekt): Green
+Error (error from server or if you entered something wrong): Red Success (something was successfully registered): Green

 In the menues we choosed to use Specter.Consoles SelectionPromt for a nice look.
 <img src="https://i.imgur.com/ZOHkNbg.jpeg" width="800" alt="menu in white and orange" />